top of page

 Al Pastor and Fish Taco

-...my first sunset over the Placencia lagoon.
+Then, a few minutes later, my first Belize sunset over the Placencia lagoon.

 That more or less concluded my first day in Belize.
 Lots more about this trip coming up so, stay tuned.